wp-plugins/affilinker/readme.txt

 = What is the purpose of AffiLinker Affiliate WordPress Plugin ? = Long story short, AffiLinker helps to quickly monetize your WordPress blog and helps to increase your blog income instantly + search engine friendly.
 It converts the specified keywords into given Affiliate Links automatically through out your blog and you can also show a collection of Affiliate Links as a Cloud on Sidebar/Footerbar.
 = Do inserting Affiliate Links using JavaScript runtime ? = No, affiliate links are not generated using JavaScript, they are embedded as HTML links only. we have disabled the hidden link feature as this is against Google Webmaster Guidelines.
-Now, your blog will be 100% compliance to Webmaster Guidelines using AffiLinker.
+Now, your blog will be 100% complaince to Webmaster Guidelines using AffiLinker.
 Affiliate Links placed only in blog posts, pages, comment section, link cloud are all normal HTML links.
 = Do you have a premium version of AffiLinker ? =
 Yes, the premium version has more interesting features and it can manage unlimited number of affiliate links.
 Please download it <a href="http://www.affilinker.com/affiliate-wordpress-plugin/">here</a>.
 = Why do Affiliate Links are not appearing in my blog posts,pages ? =